 In this post, we list where to go for the best views of Beijing, from on land and water as well as from the sky.
 Most visitors to Beijing will visit the famous heritage sights such as the Temple of Heaven, Tiananmen Square, and the Forbidden City, but there are others, often free options.

 1. View the whole of Beijing from the Jingshan Park

 You can get a birds-eye view of the Forbidden City from Jingshan Park.
 (See the picture below).
 This park is next to the North Gate of the Forbidden City.
 It can be super crowded during the day since a lot of tourists visit it after they visit the Forbidden City.
 So it is better to go there in the late afternoon.

 This hotel is located on the west side of the bird’s nest (National stadium).
 It has a great view of the hotel.
 You can go up to the 21-floor lounge and have a cup of drink.
 You will enjoy a fantastic view.
 Especially in the evening when the building light up.

 3. Central Radio & TV Tower

-t is the tallest structure in the city, the ninth-tallest tower in the world, and has its observation deck at 238 m (781 ft).
+t is the tallest structure in the city, the ninth-tallest tower in the world, and has an observation deck at 238 m (781 ft).
 The tower provides panoramic views over the city from its revolving restaurant and observation deck.

 Adult: 70RMB Senior：42RMB（65+ and need an ID card or passport）